2022 Detroit Lions season: Week 17: vs. Chicago Bears

 In week 17, the Lions hosted their divisional rival, the Chicago Bears, in a New Year's Day rematch of week 10.
 The Bears opened the scoring in the first quarter via a 13-yard touchdown pass from Justin Fields to Cole Kmet.
 The Lions responded with a two-yard touchdown pass from Jared Goff to Brock Wright to tie the game.
-The Beas regained the lead via a 23-yard field goal by Cairo Santos.
-The Lions scored 17 points in the second quarter via a 17-yard touchdown run from D'Andre Swift, a nine-yard touchdown pass from Goff to Wright and a 23-yard field goal by Michael Badgley, which made the score 24–10 in favor of Detroit at half-time.
+The Bears regained the lead via a 23-yard field goal by Cairo Santos.
+The Lions scored 17 unanswered points in the second quarter via a 17-yard touchdown run from D'Andre Swift, a nine-yard touchdown pass from Goff to Wright and a 23-yard field goal by Michael Badgley, which made the score 24–10 in favor of Detroit at half-time.
 The Bears were held scoreless in the second half.
 The Lions scored 14 points in the third quarter via a two-yard touchdown run from Jamaal Williams and a 21-yard touchdown pass from Goff to Swift.
 The Lions scored the only points of the fourth quarter via a 41-yard field goal by Badgley, making the final score 41–10 in favor of Detroit.
 The Lions swept the Bears for the first time since 2017.

 Week 18: at Green Bay Packers

 To finish the season, in week 18, the Lions visited their divisional rival, the Green Bay Packers, in a rematch of week 9.
 The Packers opened the scoring in the first quarter via a 22-yard field goal by Mason Crosby.
 The Lions responded with a 37-yard field goal by Michael Badgley to tie the game.
 The Packers regained the lead via a 49-yard field goal by Crosby.
 The Packers extended their lead in the second quarter via a 48-yard field goal by Crosby.
 The Lions responded with a 33-yard field goal by Badgley as time expired in the half, which made the score 9–6 in favor of Green Bay at half-time.
 The Lions took their first lead of the game in the third quarter via a one-yard touchdown run from Jamaal Williams.
 The Packers responded with a 13-yard touchdown pass from Aaron Rodgers to Allen Lazard to regain the lead.
 The Lions scored the only points of the fourth quarter via a one-yard touchdown run from Williams, making the final score 20–16 in favor of Detroit.
-With the Lions win, the Packers were eliminated from playoff contention.
+With the win, the Lions swept the Packers for the first time since 2018 and eliminated them from playoff contention.
 (The Lions had already been eliminated from the playoffs based on the Seattle Seahawks win earlier in the day.)
 With two rushing touchdowns in the game, Williams set the Lions' single-season touchdown record with 17, surpassing the previous record of 16 set by Barry Sanders in 1991.